 4. When reading as a family, take turns reading the passages for the day.
 If you have time, take a few minutes after reading to talk about what was read.
 Make note of questions that arise to share when you check in with the Trinity group on Facebook or Zoom.

 5. Read the Bible for the sake of learning, not simply to accomplish your next reading.
 Feel free to write a few notes or mark interesting or meaningful passages in your bible.
-Write down questions to ask when you check in with the TLC Bible-in-a Year Challenge Group.
+Write down questions to ask the pastor or to look up online.

 6. Practice forgiveness and grace for yourself if you happen to miss a day or two or even if you feel you need to stop.